Q3. Let's Get Organized

 Completing this Quest

-You have completed this Quest after updating your planning document for the section for this Quest and updating your SMART goals document as needed.
+You have completed this Quest after updating your planning document, creating and doing a sales pitch for your favorite techtool and updating any of your SMART goals as needed.

 Check off this Quest on the 21t4s roadmap

 I am ready to go on to Quest 4